Options

 The function receives a TreeNode, and returns a value or a promise that resolves to the node's children.This function will be called whenever a node is expanded, the

-field is true, and thechildren
+hasChildrenfield is true, and thechildrenfield is empty.

 The result will be loaded into the node's children attribute.Example: